NIFK15004U Political Ecology

 Describe what is understood by environmental orthodoxies/environmental crisis narratives;

-The curriculum for the course is indicated in the introductory and guidance notes for each module/theme of the course which are uploaded on Absalon.
+The curriculum for the course is indicated in the introductory and guidance notes for each theme of the course which are uploaded on Absalon.

-The curriculum includes chapters from Paul Robbins: “Political Ecology”, lecture notes and peer-reviewed journal articles.
+The curriculum includes mainly book chapters and peer-reviewed journal articles.
 The course provides students amble opportunities to enhance their ability to read and analyze scientific texts, many of which will be in the social science domain or in the interface between social and natural science.

 The course requires students’ timely preparation and active participation in order to achieve the intended learning outcomes.
 The indicated readings for each week must be read prior to class.
 Students who are unable to meet this requirement should not enroll in the course.